uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #392 on 09/28/22, Is Subsequence, two pointer approach <br>
 -Added a python solution to leetcode #2255 on 09/30/22, Count Prefixes of a Given String <br>
 -Added a python solution to leetcode #191 on 10/01/22, Number of 1 Bits, added two bit manipulation solutions <br>
+-Added a python solution to leetcode #100 on 10/02/22, Same Tree <br>